nginxinc/nginx-service-mesh/docs/content/reference/nginx-meshctl.md

 ### Deprecated Flags

-OpenTracing is deprecated in favor of OpenTelemetry.
-As a result, the following flags are deprecated and will be removed in a future release:
+The following flags are deprecated and will be removed in a future release:

-      --sample-rate float32               the sample rate to use for tracing Float between 0 and 1 (default 0.01) --tracing-address string            the address of a tracing server deployed in your Kubernetes cluster Address should be in the format <service-name>.<namespace>:<service_port>.
-Cannot be used with --telemetry-exporters.
-      --tracing-backend string            the tracing backend that you want to use Valid values: datadog, jaeger, zipkin

 ### Deploy Examples